Canop/bacon/website/docs/config.md

 All configuration files are optional but you'll probably need specific jobs for your targets, examples, etc.

-All accept the same properties (preferences, keybindings, jobs, etc.).
+All configuration files accept the same properties (preferences, keybindings, jobs, etc.).

 Bacon loads in order: